 As a chamber musician and collaborator, Edward is in increasingly high demand.
 He has been engaged as a collaborative pianist at the Fountain School for the Performing Arts, Acadia University School of Music, and at the National Arts Centre in Ottawa with Laurence Ewashko (Opera Lyra, Vienna Boys Choir) and Duain Wolfe (Chicago Symphony Orchestra).
 His time in collaboration with Xara Choral Theatre (2012-2014) included the creation of an original work of choral theatre featuring cello and piano.
 He also served as répétiteur in the University of Ottawa’s production of Mozart’s Don Giovanni (2012), Acadia University’s Little Match Girl Passion (2010), Die Fledermaus (2012), The B Boys of Opera (2013), and Bernstein’s Wonderful Town (2014).
 Edward is currently an associate music director with the Segal Academy at the Segal Centre for Performing Arts (Montreal).

 Edward’s award-winning compositions have been widely received and performed across Canada.
-At the age of 17 he won the Vancouver Chamber Choir’s Young Composers’ Competition and has since had his works performed by the Canadian Chamber Choir, V.C.C, Capital Chamber Choir, Calixa Lavallée Ensemble, and the Halifax Camerata Singers as the winner of the ensemble’s 2011 composition competition.
-In 2015, Edward was commissioned by Xara Choral Theatre Ensemble to create a piece to be premiered on their spring tour of the critically acclaimed show Fatty Legs.
+At the age of 17 he won the Vancouver Chamber Choir’s Young Composers’ Competition and has since had his works performed by the Canadian Chamber Choir, V.C.C, Capital Chamber Choir, Calixa Lavallée Ensemble, Ewashko Singers, Adlesia Chamber Choir, Xara Choral Theatre Ensemble, and the Halifax Camerata Singers as the winner of the ensemble’s 2011 composition competition.
+In 2015, Edward was commissioned by Xara Choral Theatre Ensemble to create a piece to be premiered on their tour of the critically acclaimed show Fatty Legs.
 That same year Edward was named the winner of the Nova Scotia Choral Federation’s 2015 National Composition Competition with his piece Time’s Small Space.
 His first work for solo piano The Arrow of Time was premiered on a tour of southern Ontario in January 2016 and was subsequently performed by Edward across the country.
-His music is published by Lighthouse Music Publications.
+His music is published by Lighthouse Music Publications (Ontario) and Renforth Music (New Brunswick).

 Edward’s doctoral research on the Balladen of Alexander Zemlinsky was received with enthusiasm at l’Université de Montréal and will be followed up by further archival research as well as Edward’s performance and recording of Alexander Zemlinsky’s piano works.